henriyulianto/solmisasi-lily/docs/examples/basic.md

 parent: Examples of Usage
 ---

-# Engraving a Simple Song "Mary Had a Little Lamb - in D Major and E Major" in _Solmisasi_ System
+# Engraving a Simple Song "Mary Had a Little Lamb - in D Major and E Major" in _Solmisasi_
 {: .no_toc .fs-7 }

-Let's first engrave this song in standard (Western) system, without an `include` to the _solmisasi-lily_ library.
+Let's first engrave this song in standard (Western) music notation, without an `include` to the _solmisasi-lily_ library.
 The snippet would be something like this.
 {: .fs-5 }

 ```